Transfer Your Credits

 Many course equivalencies for public and private institutions nationwide are available via Transferology, a free online tool for students.

-Ohio University nurtures partnerships with community colleges throughout Ohio, Kentucky, and West Virginia.
+Ohio University nurtures partnerships with community colleges throughout the region and country.
 You can build on your previous coursework and associate degree by taking courses from Ohio University and your community college to complete your bachelor's degree at OHIO.

-Ohio University recognizes certain credits by exam, including AP, IB, and CLEP.
+Ohio University recognizes certain credits by exam, including AP, IB, CLEP, and select international tests.

 In certain instances, you may be awarded transfer credit based on prior life experiences.